bilalamjad-devops/terraform-aws-ec2-rds/README.md

-# Building a Two-Tier Web App on AWS: EC2, RDS, and Terraform
+# Building a Two-Tier Web Application on AWS Using EC2, RDS, and Terraform

 *Provision a Flask app server and a managed MySQL database, wired together automatically, in one Terraform apply.*